leahfilkin-myob/RefactoringKata/things-we-value/technical/security/managing-secrets.md

 console.WriteOutput(token)
 ```

-While it is okay to do this during local development and testing, if you forgot to remove this line once your application starts logging to a place other than your local machine, it could expose your secret somewhere where someone could use it.
+While it is okay to do this during local development and testing, if you forgot to remove lines like this once your application starts logging to a place other than your local machine, it could expose your secret somewhere where someone could use it.
+Be conscientious of where your application logs are being output.

 ## Example - AWS SSM Parameter Store